SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/macos.md

 * [UI installer](#install-using-the-ui-installer) - This method does not support all advanced settings.
 * [Command line installer](#install-using-the-command-line-installer)

-After installing Collectors, you can configure Sources by using the Web Application or by providing the [Source settings in a JSON file](/docs/send-data/use-json-configure-sources).
+After installing Collectors, you can configure Sources from Sumo Logic or by providing the [Source settings in a JSON file](/docs/send-data/use-json-configure-sources).
 If you're using a UTF-8 encoded JSON file, you must provide the file before starting the Collector.

 If necessary, you can use the binary package to install a Collector on MacOS.
 See this [Collector FAQ](collector-installation-reference/binary-package-install-a-collector.md) topic for details.